Parliamentary.ai

 Groups Affected

-• Electoral Commission: Will have increased responsibilities and powers to regulate campaign spending and enforce the new rules.
+• Electoral Commission: Will have increased responsibilities in monitoring and enforcing the new regulations.

 Full Text